 October 15th, 2024

 Steven David Johnson is a conservation photographer and Professor of Visual and Communication Arts at Eastern Mennonite University in Harrisonburg, Virginia.
 His photography of the natural world has appeared in Wildlife Photographer of the Year, Nature Conservancy Magazine, and numerous other conservation publications and journals.
-In a recent interview with the Citizen, Steven said conservation photography is a way of “using nature photography to advocate for the protection of the natural world.”
+In a recent interview with the Citizen, Steven says conservation photography is a way of “using nature photography to advocate for the protection of the natural world.”

 image for Dr. Travis Rieder